 Launch Funter.
-In the menu bar click the app’s icon and from the drop-window click the Show Hidden Files button.
+In the menu bar, click the app’s icon and from the drop-down window and click the Show Hidden Files button.

 You will see a message that Funter wants access to control Finder.
-This is necessary to allow Funter switch the hidden files visibility.
-Click OK to allow Funter hide or show hidden files in Finder.
+This is necessary to allow Funter access to switch the hidden files’ visibility.
+Click OK to allow Funter to hide or show hidden files in Finder.

 If you clicked “Don’t Allow” by mistake, go to System Preferences → Security & Privacy section → switch to the Privacy tab and enable option “Finder” for Funter in the Automation section.